What are FDA-approved medications?

 The United States Food & Drug Administration (FDA) is responsible for regulating both prescription and non-prescription medications.
 One of their roles in regulation is to ensure that medications are safe and effective.
 This is done through the FDA approval process.

-This means it is used in a way that is not stated in the FDA labeling.
+This means the medication is used in a way that is not stated in the FDA labeling.
 Medications may be used off-label for several reasons such as:

 Off-label use of medications is common.
 Although common, many patients may not know that a medication is prescribed off-label.
 So why are medications used off-label?